mrjeoffrey/ohmybooks/README.md

   ---
 ## Introduction

-One of the hallmarks of the UCI Bootcamp is the opportunity it gives its students to plan and work on a web application in groups.
+One of the hallmarks of the UCI Bootcamp is the opportunity it gives its students to plan and work on a web application in teams or groups.
 This highlights the concepts and tools we, as students, have added to our growing arsenal of computer frameworks, languages, and technologies that will make us more employable, as well as showcase our ability to take on real projects, work with other developers, simulate workplace situations and challenges, and even gain the necessary project management skills.

 ### Project 2